 Shri Sarangadhar Das: I am not jea-Shri Sarangadhar Das: I am not jealous of the officers.
 I am not jealous of their salaries and I am not jealous of the power they have.
 What I am interested in is that the administration should be of a very high order not only at the Centre but in the States.
 We had a system of sending State officers to the Centre to grat ing State officers to the Centre to get ing State of meers to the Centre to get wider experience and to be able to do more efficient work, for the higher body was supposed to have higher efficiency.
 And then the efficers used to go back to the States and contribute that wide knowledge and experience for the good of their own States.
 That is not being done.
-Consequently, when well and the effective of the consequently, when well and the effective of the consequently, when well and the effective of the consequently, when well are to be supposed to the consequently, when well are to be supposed to the consequently, when well are to be able sequently, when we talk of toning up the administration and in one place or another we have to put up with these handicaps. how is it possible that the administration could be toned officers for the Pool should be in the hands of the Union Public Services Commission, or else directly in the hands of a small Sub-Committee of the Cabinet.
+Consequently, when well and the effective of the consequently, when well and the effective of the consequently, when well and the effective of the consequently when the consequently well as the consequently when the consequently well as the consequently well as the consequently when the consequently well as the consequently well as the consequently well as the consequently when the conseq sequently, when we talk of toning up the administration and in one place or another we have to put up with these handicaps. how is it possible that the administration could be toned officers for the Pool should be in the hands of the Union Public Services Commission, or else directly in the hands of a small Sub-Committee of the Cabinet.
 In that case, there will be no more frustration, as there is, in certain ranks in the Secretariat here hecuse there are officers who here, because there are officers who are superseded by junior officers who go up to the post of Deputy Secretary or some higher post while the senior officers in the lower grades remain where they are: